 We endeavour to take all reasonable steps to protect your personal information.
 However, we cannot guarantee the security of any data you disclose online.
-You accept the inherent security risks of providing information and dealing online over the Internet and will not hold us responsible for any breach of security unless this is due to our wilful default.
+You accept the inherent security risks of providing information and dealing online over the internet and will not hold us responsible for any breach of security unless this is due to our wilful neglect.

 Data Subject Rights

 Data subjects have a number of rights which we recognise and uphold.
-These include: The right to be informed about how we collect and process your personal data which is detailed in this document; the right to access this information; the right to rectify or erase data; the right to restrict the processing of data; the right to data portability; the right to object; and, rights relating to automated decision making and profiling.
-Data subjects also have the right to lodge complaints with the Information Commissioners Office and the right to withdraw consent.
+These include: The right to be informed about how we collect and process your personal data which is detailed in this document; The right to access this information; The right to rectify or erase data; The right to restrict the processing of data; The right to data portability; The right to object; and, rights relating to automated decision making and profiling.
+Data subjects also have the right to lodge complaints with the Information Commissioners Office and the right to withdraw consent at any time.